Kihumba/private-/Phase-C/Android Programming/4 - Testing Android Apps/README.md

 # Outcome 4 - Testing Android Apps

 ## Skill Description
-Well-written tests can help you catch bugs early in your android app development.
-Thus, writing and running tests as part of your Android app development is highly important.
-Before you start writing and running your tests, you must set up your test development environment.
-You also need to learn to configure your project for instrumentation testing.
+Well-written tests can help you catch bugs early in your Android app development.
+The Fellow will be able to set up a test environment, configure their project for testing, and write and run effective tests for their Android app.

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create an interactive Android application using behavior driven development and an appropriate BDD test (Solo or Espresso recommended).